 TGbe editor: Add the following text in Section R.4.2 (SSPN interface parameters)

-s

-used
+R.4.2.x Authorized NSEP Priority Access Type

+This per-non-AP STA parameter indicates the priority type allocated to the non-AP STA as determined by the SSPN.
+The AP will uses this information to authorize requests for NSEP Priority Access.

+The following is used:

+- dot11NonAPStationAuthNSEPPriorityAccesstype is used to authorize a non-AP STA to enable NSEP Priority Access

 TGbe Editor: Please modify the following paragraph as follows (including the creation of new subclauses):